Flokyyy/NormieWallet/README.md

 Wallet Info Retrieval: Our API makes it easy to retrieve wallet information such as public keys and balances.

-Password Encryption: Our API provides a secure way, as stored private keys are decrypted using a users individual password.
+Encryption: Our API provides a secure way, as stored private keys are encrypted using a users individual password.

 Mainnet SOL Transactions: Users can easily send SOL over the mainnet, making it easy to participate in any Solana-based web3 application.